HIPAA and Job Shadowing

 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

-Job shadowing in the healthcare environment may involve the "shadower's" being exposed to patients and their protected health information (PHI).
+A job shadower watches a physician as the physician or clinician performs their duties.
+Observing medical procedures implicates privacy and confidentiality concerns.
+Job shadowing may involve the "shadower's" being exposed to patients and their protected health information (PHI).

 Healthcare operations include, among other things, “conducting training programs in which students, trainees, or practitioners in areas of healthcare learn under supervision to practice or improve their skills as health care providers, [and] training of non-health care professionals, accreditation, certification, licensing, or credentialing activities.”